LucFrachon/carnd_project1/README.md

 When we drive, we use our eyes to decide where to go.
 The lines on the road that show us where the lanes are act as our constant reference for where to steer the vehicle.
 Naturally, one of the first things we would like to do in developing a self-driving car is to automatically detect lane lines using an algorithm.

-In this project you will detect lane lines in images using Python and OpenCV.
-OpenCV means "Open-Source Computer Vision", which is a package that has many useful tools for analyzing images.
+In this project I detect lane lines in images using Python (3.5) and OpenCV, first using still images, then on movie clips of increasing difficulty (colour of the lines, colour of the road, curves, shadows etc.)

-## If you have already installed the [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) you should be good to go!
-If not, you can install the starter kit or follow the install instructions below to get started on this project. ##

 **Step 1:** Getting setup with Python

-To do this project, you will need Python 3 along with the numpy, matplotlib, and OpenCV libraries, as well as Jupyter Notebook installed.
+You will need Python 3 along with the numpy, matplotlib, and OpenCV libraries, as well as Jupyter Notebook installed.

-We recommend downloading and installing the Anaconda Python 3 distribution from Continuum Analytics because it comes prepackaged with many of the Python dependencies you will need for this and future projects, makes it easy to install OpenCV, and includes Jupyter Notebook.
-Beyond that, it is one of the most common Python distributions used in data analytics and machine learning, so a great choice if you're getting started in the field.
+We recommend downloading and installing the Anaconda Python 3 distribution from Continuum Analytics because it comes prepackaged with many of the Python dependencies required for this project, makes it easy to install OpenCV, and includes Jupyter Notebook.

 Choose the appropriate Python 3 Anaconda install package for your operating system <A HREF="https://www.continuum.io/downloads" target="_blank">here</A>.
 Download and install the package.